Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \end{proposition}

-\begin{proof} The base operational system $T$ can only compute with information visible through $\pi_{\mathrm{rev}}$ by clause (1) of Proposition~\ref{prop:lcel-reversibility}.
-A statement $\varphi$ derivable in $T$ therefore cannot depend on $\pi_{\mathrm{irr}}$-content; contrapositively, any statement sensitive to $\pi_{\mathrm{irr}}$ is outside the reach of $T$-internal derivations and so lies in $\Pi$.
-Conversely, a statement not sensitive to $\pi_{\mathrm{irr}}$ depends only on $\pi_{\mathrm{rev}}$-content, hence is a potential $T$-consequence and so not automatically in $\Pi$.
-This is the abstract operational form of the Landauer 1961 antecedent clause~\cite{landauer1961}, independent of thermodynamics. \end{proof}
+\begin{proof} The base operational system $T$ computes with information visible through $\pi_{\mathrm{rev}}$ alone, by clause (1) of Proposition~\ref{prop:lcel-reversibility}.
+A statement $\varphi$ derivable in $T$ is therefore independent of $\pi_{\mathrm{irr}}$-content; contrapositively, any statement sensitive to $\pi_{\mathrm{irr}}$ lies beyond the reach of $T$-internal derivations and so belongs to $\Pi$.
+Conversely, a statement insensitive to $\pi_{\mathrm{irr}}$ depends only on $\pi_{\mathrm{rev}}$-content, hence is a potential $T$-consequence and so stays outside $\Pi$ by default.
+This is the abstract operational content of the reversible/irreversible factorization, stated purely at the level of derivational visibility. \end{proof}

 \begin{theorem}[Structural identity at the schema level] Any two LCEL instances $\mathbb{L}_1 = \langle T_1, \Pi_1, \Sigma_1, T_1^+, \Gamma'_1, \mathrm{Imp}_1 \rangle$ and $\mathbb{L}_2 = \langle T_2, \Pi_2, \Sigma_2, T_2^+, \Gamma'_2, \mathrm{Imp}_2 \rangle$ are \emph{structurally parallel} in the sense that there exists a quasi-functor $F$ between their layer-data, commuting with the six structural clauses of Definition~\ref{def:lcel-schema}, mapping the $\pi_{T_1}$-reversibility of Proposition~\ref{prop:lcel-reversibility} to the $\pi_{T_2}$-reversibility, and mapping the license transition $\Sigma_1$ to $\Sigma_2$ up to the obvious substitution.
 Under the factorization of Proposition~\ref{prop:lcel-boundary-factorization}, $F$ respects the $\pi_{\mathrm{rev}} / \pi_{\mathrm{irr}}$ split on both sides. \end{theorem}